-In accordance with section 307C of the Corporations Act 2001, I am pleased to provide the following declaration of independence to the directors of Defence Bank Limited.
+In accordance with section 307C of the Corporations Act 2001, I am pleased to provide the following declaration of independence to the directors of DBL Funding Trust No. 1.

-As lead audit partner for the audit of the financial statements of Defence Bank Limited for the financial year ended 30 June 2017, I declare that to the best of my knowledge and belief, there have been no contraventions of:
+As lead audit partner for the audit of the financial statements of DBL Funding Trust No. 1 for the financial year ended 30 June 2018, I declare that to the best of my knowledge and belief, there have been no contraventions of:

-- the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - (ii) any applicable code of professional conduct in relation to the audit.
+- (i) the auditor independence requirements of the $\it Corporations \ Act \ 2001$ in relation to the audit; and - (ii) any applicable code of professional conduct in relation to the audit.